Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Summary and conclusion

 \section{Summary and conclusion}

-In this study, we have numerically investigated the steepest descent dynamics as one of the simplest models of quenching.
-In particular, we have focused on unstable instantaneous normal modes during the dynamics and their relation with the mean squared force $W$, which is essential to characterize the dynamics~\cite{Chacko2019Slow,Nishikawa2021Relaxation}.
-In Sec.~\ref{sec:mean}, we have examined the statistics of the unstable modes and found the following two main results.
-First, we found a power law between the mean squared force and the fraction of the unstable modes, $W\propto f_u^2$.
-This leads to the vanishing $f_u$-derivative of the total potential energy in combination with the time dependence of the mean squared force.
-This fact indicates that the paths in the potential energy landscape passed by quenched liquids become flatter as the dynamics proceeds, which supports the marginal stability of glasses~\cite{Charbonneau2014Fractal,Parisi2020Theory,Mueller2015Marginal}.
-Second, the spectrum of unstable normal modes exhibits an exponential tail, a known characteristic of localized modes.
-Performing a finite-size scaling analysis, we have located the mobility edge, which appears to converge to zero.
-Thus, in the late stage of the dynamics, the motion of the particles is mainly governed by localized modes.
+In this paper, we numerically studied the steepest descent dynamics as one of the simplest models of quenching.
+We focused on unstable normal modes of instantaneous configurations during the dynamics and investigated how their statistics and spatial structure change toward mechanically stable final configurations called inherent structures.

+In Sec.~\ref{sec:mean}, we examined the time evolution of the mean squared force $W$ and the fraction of unstable modes $f_u$.
+We compared our data with power laws $W \propto t^{-1.7}$~\cite{Chacko2019Slow,Nishikawa2021Relaxation} and $W \propto f_u^2$ at a sufficiently high temperature $T=2.0$.
+These data lead to the vanishing $f_u$-derivative of the total potential energy, $\pdv*{(V/N)}{f_u}\xrightarrow{t\to\infty}0$, meaning that paths in the potential energy landscape passed by quenched liquids become flatter as the dynamics proceeds, i.e., the system moves on a gorge~\cite{Kurchan1996Phase}.
+The same analysis of low-temperature configurations revealed that the value of the limit $\lim_{t\to\infty}\pdv*{(V/N)}{f_u}$ does not change.

+The results in Sec.~\ref{sec:mean} are intimately related to the notion of marginal stability~\cite{Mueller2015Marginal, Charbonneau2014Fractal,Parisi2020Theory}, which assumes an increasingly important role in understanding anomalous behavior of glasses.
+The marginal stability of amorphous materials is often characterized by the flat free energy landscape predicted by replica theory as full replica symmetry breaking~\cite{Charbonneau2014Fractal,Parisi2020Theory}.
+In terms of mechanical stability, marginally stable systems have low-energy excitations with a gapless spectrum and are extremely susceptible to perturbations~\cite{Mueller2015Marginal}.
+Thus the observed flatness of the potential energy landscape strongly calls for the investigation of other related properties of marginal stability during the relaxation dynamics after quenching.

+In Sec.~\ref{sec:spectrum}, we found that the spectrum of unstable normal modes exhibits an exponential tail, a known characteristic of localized modes at saddle points~\cite{Coslovich2019localization}.
+Performing a finite-size scaling analysis, we located the mobility edge, which appears to converge to zero long before the system falls into an inherent structure.
+Thus, the motion of the particles is mainly governed by localized modes in the late stage of the dynamics.
 This finding is consistent with the previous studies~\cite{Chacko2019Slow, Nishikawa2021Relaxation}.